-For São Tomé and Príncipe, it is of vital importance that the indoor residual spraying (IRS) campaign goes ahead and that the insecticides for the campaign were ordered on time, whilst taking into account physical distancing, in accordance with the recent guidance and recommendations from WHO.
-The country is commended on rolling out the IRS campaign as planned.
+For São Tomé and Príncipe, it will be of vital importance that the indoor residual spraying (IRS) campaign goes ahead and that the insecticides for the campaign are ordered on time, whilst taking into account physical distancing, in accordance with the recent guidance and recommendations from WHO.
 Without this IRS, coupled with the need to sustain essential health services including malaria case management, there will be an increase in malaria cases and deaths.